-(The Salt Lake Tribune of January 1, 1899 says that Utah & Pacific was incorporated on August 19, 1898; the Salt Lake City Daily Tribune of January 1, 1897 says that the road was organized in March 1896.)
+(The Salt Lake Tribune of January 1, 1899 says that Utah & Pacific was incorporated on August 19, 1898; two years before, the Salt Lake City Daily Tribune of January 1, 1897 says that the road was organized in March 1896.)

 August 20, 1898

 Utah & Pacific Railroad incorporated to build from Milford to Utah-Nevada line.
 Took over OSL&UN construction Milford to Uvada.
 During 1898, operated from Milford to Sulphur.
 (Union Pacific internal history of LA&SL, on file in Salt Lake City public relations offices; copied on January 20, 1978)

 September 27, 1898

 Construction on the Utah & Pacific is about to start; the OSL has provided 10 box cars and engine 507.
 (Salt Lake Daily Tribune, September 27, 1898)